 How to end a toxic long-distance relationship?

-When long-distance relationships don’t work, it might be healthy to end it than to drag it out.
-Maybe your long-distance relationship lasts longer than you have planned or maybe your feelings have changed.
-But before you make any final decisions, talk to your partner, express your concerns, and make a decision together.
+When long-distance relationships don’t work, it When long-distance relationships don’t work, it might be better to end it.
+It’s common that when long-distance relationships last a long time, your feelings may fade and you can drift apart.
+Before you make any final decisions, talk to your partner, express your concerns, and make a decision together.